TurboGears/tg2docs/docs/main/DownloadInstall.rst

 .. _pypi: http://pypi.python.org

+.. todo:: PostgreSQL drivers could also be psycopg2 or pg8000.
+When SQLAlchemy 0.6 comes out, we will update these commands.

-Python 2.4 users will also need to install pysqlite_ themselves in order to use the sqlite database in the default configuration In addition, they will need to run
+Python 2.4 users will also need to install pysqlite_ themselves in order to use the sqlite database in the default configuration.
+In addition, they will need to run

 .. code-block:: bash